-Whether you go to a big “windows company” or local contractor, you will get prices for new vinyl windows ranging from $200-1000 to install a simple double hung window.
+Whether you go to a big company or a local contractor, your advertised window prices will range from as little as $200 to as much as $1,000 to install a simple double hung vinyl window.

 See costs in your areaStart Here - Enter Your Zip Code

-Also not included in $189 or $200 replacement window price tag are the following NECESSARY items:
+Also, not included in $189 or $200 replacement windows price tag are the following NECESSARY items:

 - Wrapping of exterior frame